ROCm/HIP/docs/markdown/hip_programming_guide.md

 - Coherent memory : Supports fine-grain synchronization while the kernel is running.
 For example, a kernel can perform atomic operations that are visible to the host CPU or to other (peer) GPUs.
 Synchronization instructions include threadfence_system and C++11-style atomic operations.
 However, coherent memory cannot be cached by the GPU and thus may have lower performance.
 - Non-coherent memory : Can be cached by GPU, but cannot support synchronization while the kernel is running.
 Non-coherent memory can be optionally synchronized only at command (end-of-kernel or copy command) boundaries.
 This memory is appropriate for high-performance access when fine-grain synchronization is not required.

-IP provides the developer with controls to select which type of memory is used via allocation flags passed to hipHostMalloc and the HIP_HOST_COHERENT environment variable:
+HIP provides the developer with controls to select which type of memory is used via allocation flags passed to hipHostMalloc and the HIP_HOST_COHERENT environment variable.
+By default, the environment variable HIP_HOST_COHERENT is set to 0 in HIP.
-- hipHostllocCoherent=0, hipHostMallocNonCoherent=0: Use HIP_HOST_COHERENT environment variable:
+- hipHostMallocCoherent=0, hipHostMallocNonCoherent=0: Use HIP_HOST_COHERENT environment variable,
-    - If HIP_HOST_COHERENT is 1 or undefined, the host memory allocation is coherent.
+  - If HIP_HOST_COHERENT is defined as 1, the host memory allocation is coherent.
-    - If host memory is `defined and 0: the host memory allocation is non-coherent.
+  - If HIP_HOST_COHERENT is not defined, or defined as 0, the host memory allocation is non-coherent.
 - hipHostMallocCoherent=1, hipHostMallocNonCoherent=0: The host memory allocation will be coherent.
 HIP_HOST_COHERENT env variable is ignored.
 - hipHostMallocCoherent=0, hipHostMallocNonCoherent=1: The host memory allocation will be non-coherent.
 HIP_HOST_COHERENT env variable is ignored.
 - hipHostMallocCoherent=1, hipHostMallocNonCoherent=1: Illegal.